Modesto, California’s Straight Pride Parade Is A ‘Dog Whistle To White Supremacy,’ Says Organizer’s Son

-The son of the woman organizing Modesto, California’s “Straight Pride” march later this month says the entire event is a “dog whistle” to white supremacy, Yahoo News reports.
+The son of the woman organizing Modesto, California’s “Straight Pride” march later this month says the entire event is a “dog whistling” to white supremacy, Yahoo News reports.

 As previously reported by The Inquisitr, plans are in the works for the Central California city to be the second this year to host a so-called “Straight Pride” parade.
 The first city to approve such a parade was Boston.
 In Boston’s case, the event was organized by a group calling themselves “Super Happy Fun America.”
 Modesto’s, however, is not affiliated with the organizers of Boston’s parade.